The scars of the Black Tiger Fire are still visible -- more than 20 years later -- on the flanks of Sugarloaf Mountain.

 Glowacki is part of the newly minted Fourmile Emergency Stabilization Team, which is already gearing up for a rapid assessment of the burn area to determine what must be done immediately -- and what can wait for a few months, or even a few years.

-"There's a big distinction between the emergency aspect of this and the long-term rehabilitation," said Craig Jones, who is representing the Colorado State Forest Service on the
+"There's a big distinction between the emergency aspect of this and the long-term rehabilitation," said Craig Jones, who is representing the Colorado State Forest Service on the stabilization team.
+"Clearing culverts and water quality issues and things like that are literally done within a 14-day kind of window.
+Then we'll look for funding and start to move on."

 The most immediate concern has mostly to do with keeping the burned soils still clinging to steep slopes in Fourmile and Sunshine canyons from sloughing after a heavy rain.
 The concern is so pressing that firefighters were already working to prevent a mudslide -- working to rehab the fire line -- before the emergency stabilization team could form.